ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 Remote error messages follow the gateway's `withRemoteErrorMessages` setting.
 The gateway retains only the `code` extension.
 Local sources keep Caliban's behavior.
 A field resolver failure can produce null without an error entry in that event.

-The metrics and tracing wrappers include subscription observations.
+The metrics and tracing hooks include subscription observations.
 Shutdown waits for resource cleanup, including uninterruptible finalizers.

 Setup and event spans inherit the incoming `traceparent` or ambient trace context.
 Without that context, they are independent roots.
 The gateway does not add a subscription correlation ID.